 The Interplay of Estate & Family Law in British Columbia

-By: Nicole Garton, Lawyer, Heritage Law & President, Heritage Trust
+By: Nicole Garton, President, Heritage Trust

 Tolstoy wrote at the beginning of Anna Karenina: ‘Happy families are all alike; every unhappy family is unhappy in its own way.’
 That unhappiness often finds its painful way into a courtroom.